 The Public Trustee as your attorney for financial matters

-In some cases where a person has already lost capacity, we may be appointed as their financial administrator by The Queensland Civil and Administrative Tribunal (QCAT).
+In cases where a person has already lost capacity, the Public Trustee may be appointed as their financial administrator by the Queensland Civil and Administrative Tribunal (QCAT).

 Making an enduring power of attorney with the Public Trustee

 We can help you to make your enduring power of attorney for a competitive fee.
 If you choose the Public Trustee to be your attorney, we will waive the preparation fee (fees apply once activated, see below).